Oil tumbles again before OPEC; worry over spiking European yields

-NEW YORK Crude prices tumbled almost 3 percent for a second day on Thursday ahead of an OPEC decision likely to keep the market oversupplied and on worry rising European bond yields could tighten the speculative money swirling in oil.
+NEW YORK Crude prices tumbled about 2 percent for a second day on Thursday ahead of an OPEC decision likely to keep the market oversupplied and on worry rising European bond yields could tighten the availability of speculative money that had been invested in oil.

 The Organization of the Petroleum Exporting Countries, meeting in Vienna, is expected to affirm on Friday an output target of 30 million barrels per day, ignoring calls from some producers to cut supply and support prices.
-OPEC actually produces about 2 million bpd above that.
+OPEC actually produces about 2 mill lion bpd above the target.

-Traders will also be looking out for Friday's U.S. jobs data for May and the latest weekly reading on oil rigs in the United States.

-Stronger jobs data could send the dollar higher, hurting overseas demand for dollar-denominated commodities, including oil.
-A slowing in the U.S. oil rig decline could mean higher future output, another bearish factor.

-In Thursday's trade, 10-year German Bund yields, the benchmark for European borrowing costs, hit eight-month highs after their biggest two-day gains since 1998.
-The spread between that and equivalent U.S. Treasury yields narrowed to its tightest in four months.
+Ten-year German Bund yields, the benchmark for European borrowing costs, hit eight-month highs after recording their biggest two-day gains since 1998.
+The spread between those yields and the equivalent U.S. Treasury yields US10YT=RJR narrowed to its tightest in four months.
+[FRX/]

 "Today's play in oil is as much about macro and bonds as it is about crude and OPEC," said John Kilduff, partner at New York energy hedge fund, Again Capital.